mohamm-alsaid/internal-services-directory/ValidationRules.md

-# General rules for a valid request body:
+# General rules for a valid request body
-There are a few rules that must be followed to ensure the request body is accepted as valid when using POST and PUT methods.
+There are a few rules that must be followed to ensure the request body is accepted as valid when using `POST` and `PUT` methods.
 The following list summarizes the general rules for a valid request body:

 * serviceId within ServiceDTO should not be specified even though it is included within the request body example.